omarwagih3/My_Projects/expenses_tracker/README.md

 # Expenses Tracker

 ## Description
-The Expenses Tracker is a Python application built using Tkinter that allows users to track their expenses.
-Users can input the amount, currency, category, and payment method for each expense, and the application calculates the total expenses in USD based on the provided currency rates.
+The Expenses Tracker project allows users to track their expenses by adding details such as amount, currency, category, and payment method.
+It calculates the total expenses in USD based on the entered currency using a currency converter API.

 ## Features
-- Track expenses with amount, currency, category, and payment method.
+- Allows users to enter expenses with details like amount, currency, category, and payment method.
+- Converts entered currencies into USD using a currency converter API.
-- Dynamically calculates total expenses in USD using the Fixer API.
+- Displays the total expenses in USD in a table format.
-- User-friendly interface built with Tkinter.
+- Supports different currencies, categories, and payment methods.

 ## Requirements
 - Python 3.x
+- `tkinter` library
-- Tkinter library
+- `requests` library
-- requests library
+- `beautifulsoup4` library (for parsing HTML content if necessary)

-## Installation
-1. Clone this repository.
-2. Install the requests library if you haven't already: pip install requests
+- Internet connection for currency conversion API

-## Usage
+## How to Use
-1. Navigate to the directory where the script is located.
-2. Run the script using Python: python expenses_tracker.py
+1. Run the script `expenses_tracker.py`.

-## Example
-- Enter the amount, select the currency, choose the category, and pick the payment method.
+2. Enter the amount, select the currency, category, and payment method.
-- Click the "Add Expenses" button to record the expense.
+3. Click on the "Add Expenses" button to add the expense to the table.
+4. The script converts the entered currency amount into USD and calculates the total expenses.
+5. The total expenses are displayed in the table along with other expense details.
+6. Exit the program when done.

+## Implementation Details
+- The script uses the `tkinter` library for creating a graphical user interface (GUI).
+- Users can input the amount, select the currency, category, and payment method using entry fields and comboboxes.
+- Currency conversion is done using the Fixer API to convert the entered currency into USD.
-- The total expenses will be displayed in the table below, converted to USD.
+- The total expenses are calculated and displayed in the table along with individual expense details.

-## API Key
-Make sure to replace the API key used in the script with your own if you have one.
+- The script handles exceptions for invalid input and failed API requests.

-## Notes
+## What I've Learned
-- Ensure that you have an active internet connection to use the currency conversion feature.
-- The application supports various currencies and categories for expenses.
+- Creating GUI applications using the `tkinter` library in Python.
+- Handling user input and validating data entered in entry fields and comboboxes.
+- Making HTTP requests to external APIs using the `requests` library.
+- Parsing JSON responses from APIs and extracting relevant data.
+- Displaying data in a table format using the `tkinter` `Treeview` widget.

 ## Author
-[Omar Wagih]
+[Omaar Wagih]